RyqnS/Sudoku/readme.txt

 infinite time in the world we never had, and a punishment for thinking too slow?

 Nightmare mode is accessible on the main menu exclusively through the keyboard, although it can be played with the mouse after being selected.
-Due to time constraints, sound has not been implemented.